There’s that point in life where everything switches and what you thought about your parents don’t matter anymore.

 And most of all there’s that moment… where you think about the bad.
 And how sometimes you felt mistreated, misunderstood, and like you never got your way… and you realize that everything you went through up into this point was molding you and teaching you things about life that were to come.

 And then you go AHA!
-Because you realize this whole time your parents were actually up to something , and maybe they actually did know what they were doing by shielding you from somethings.
+Because you realize this whole time your parents were actually up to something , and maybe they actually did know what they were doing by shielding you from certain things.

 And all you could hope for is that you’ll be half as great as them when you become a parent.

 Whether your parents were absent in your life or not.
 You still hold a place of undying gratitude for them.
-Because that experience of being lonely or feeling unwanted field your desire to not allow anyone you loved ever feel like that again, and that’s such a beautiful attribute to have.
+Because that experience of being lonely or feeling unwanted fuels your desire to not allow anyone you love ever feel like that again, and that’s such a beautiful desire to have.